Do You Know Your True Intelligence Type?

 We all know that not everyone learns the same way, but in the last 35 years, a new vision of what intelligence means has emerged — the theory of multiple intelligences.

-First described in 1983 by Dr. Howard Gardener, professor of education at Harvard University and a developmental psychologist, this theory suggests there are nine kinds of intelligence that explain how you interact with the world around you.
+First described in 1983 by Dr. Howard Gardener, professor of education at Harvard University and a developmental psychologist, the theory of multiple intelligences suggests there are nine kinds of intelligence that explain how you interact with the world around you.

 Figuring out your type may help you determine where your strengths lie and give you some insight into your personality.